Page Content

 When adding different chemical wastes into your waste container, be careful not to create incompatible mixtures.
 (For example: do not mix acids and bases, acids with cyanides or oxidizers with organic materials).
 Incompatible chemicals can produce heat, pressure, fire, explosion, toxic gases or flammable gases.
 For more information:

-EPA chemical compatibility chart External Site PDF - PDF (19KB)
+EPA chemical compatibility chart - PDF (19KB)

 Information on specific chemical reaction hazards that can be expected on mixing of some common laboratory chemicals